NoSleepTillLambos/TheNaughtySailor/README.md

   <p align="center">

-    This project was developed using React-native, Firebase and React Native elements <br>
+    This project was developed using React-native & Firebase  <br>

    <br />